WaysofReading/Earthbound-Full-Dialogue-Run/README.md

     * Snes9x version by pirohiko, BizHawk version by BrunoValads
     * Note: BrunoValads' code (https://pastebin.com/MRix5ZJg) served as the basis for the Text Access Monitor script

+## Run Details Frame
+I also developed the Run Details Frame, a LUA script for BizHawk (`run-details-frame\run-details.frame.lua`).
+This script generates a UI which tracks several measures of run progress, and also displays the current frame and named segment for ease of reference.

+Here's how it works in brief: the instruction at 0xC187B8 ("lda [$06]") loads the next byte to be processed by the text parser from ROM into the 65816's accumulator.
+The Lua script reads the address of the next byte each time instruction 0xC187B8 is executed and compares it against a list of known addresses.
+If a match is found, the relevant progress measure is incremented:

+* Dialogue Bytes Read.
+An address in ROM regions [0xC50000, 0xC9FFFF] or [0xEF4E20, 0xEFA6FF]
+* Dialogue Labels Visited.
+A labeled address in the above-specified ROM regions
+* Entity Interactions Triggered.
+An address that is specified as a text pointer for an entity
+* Hints Seen.
+An address that is associated with one of the Hint Man's hints
+* Items Described.
+An address that is associated with an item's "Help!" description
+* Headlines Read.
+An address that is associated with a hotel newspaper headline

+For Presents Opened, each bit in WRAM region [0x009C6B bit 7, 0x009C81] stores the state of a present, where 0=not opened and 1=opened.
+The Lua script calculates the total number of 1 bits in this region.

+For Segment, I defined a list of dialogue addresses at or close to the start of each named and numbered segment.
+When these addresses are accessed, the Lua script updates the segment if the new value is numbered higher the current one.

 ## Run Validation
 It is impossible to reach 100% of all dialogue bytes and labels in Earthbound through normal play.
-Of the subset of dialogue data which _is_ normally accessible, it's virtually certain that the completed route will include a number of gaps, errors, and oversights.
+Of the subset of dialogue data which _is_ normally accessible, the completed route is known to include a number of gaps, errors, and oversights.
 The route spreadsheet supports basic validation and includes tables showing whether and how often each NPC has been visited, as well as checklists for hints and newspaper headlines.

-Given the length of a full run, it's also important to be able to automate the calculation of the completion rate ("collection rate") of a given run for progress tracking, as well as to identify gaps in coverage that necessitate revisions to the route.
-I'm currently thinking of the collection rate in terms of one of two formulae:

-* The number of dialogue bytes accessed divided by the total number of bytes in game ROM
-* The number of dialogue address labels accessed divided by the total number of addresses in game ROM

-The Text Access Monitor includes features for tracking and logging both of these types of access, and can be used to establish how much of the total dialogue in the game was accessed in a run.
-A subtler question involves determining which addresses are truly unreachable: I will investigate this challenge later, once the initial route is drafted.

-## Next Steps
-* Record routed segments:
-    * Threed (including Saturn Valley and Belch's Factory)
-* Route remaining segments of the run:
-    * Fourside 1 (Dusty Dunes + Mole Cave)
-    * Fourside 2 (Paula's kidnapping + Moonside)
-    * Summers
-    * Scaraba
-    * Deep Darkness
-    * Stonehenge + Lost Underworld
-    * Magicant
-    * Onett + Cave of the Past
-    * Postgame
+The Run Details Frame can be configured to output a list of accessed bytes in order to identify these gaps and further revise the route to a higher completion rate.

 ## Repository Overview
 * `docs\` Documentation of various processes used for creation of the run and supporting materials